-Employee Name: Date of Discipline: Department: Issued By: Type of Violation: Attendance Carelessness Disobedience Safety HIPAA Violation Work Quality Other: Warning or Action Taken Counseling Verbal Warning with Counseling Vritten Warning with Counseling Suspension with Pay Employer Statement: Suspension without Pay Dismissal Other:
+Employee Name: Date of Discipline: Type of Violation: Attendance Carelessness Disobedience Safety HIPAA Violation Work Quality Other: Warning or Action Taken Counseling Verbal Warning with Counseling Written Warning with Counseling Probation Suspension with Pay Suspension without Pay Dismissal Other: Employer Statement:

-Plan for Improv ement:
+Plan for Improvement:

 Employee Statement:

+Employee Statement:

-L I have read and received this warning, I understand that a copy of this disciplin I do not take corrective action, I may receive an escalated warning, disciplinar signature not required in the event of informal coaching.
+have read and received this warning, I understand that a copy of this dis ciplinary form will be placed in my personnel file and that

+do not take corrective action, I may receive an escalated warning, discipi

+ignature not required in the event of informal coaching.

 Employee Signature: Date:

+mporter agriculture.

-Employer Signature: Date:
+mployer Signature: Date:

+-

-Page 2 SAN JUAN COUNTY Public Hospital Dis trict No.1
+Page 2 SAN JUAN COUNTY Public Hospital District No. 1

+Page 2 Public Hospital DISCRICE NO. 1